An up and down month but lots of dried flower makes

 I love to snuggle up at home with all the Christmas craft magazines.
 I get loads of ideas, but am unlikely to ever have time to try them all.
 This year, things I have spotted that stand out are: Christmas wreaths decorated with ribbons only, rather than fresh or dried flowers or foliage; loads of natural decorations using cinnamon sticks, orange slices and pine cones; and the use of 24 paper cones like these handmade confetti cones to hold Advent gifts.

-I’ve been having fun making some pretty Christmas decorations like the cinnamon stick and dried orange garland shown in the photo below.
-Christmas decorations don’t have to be expensive and you can save a lot of money if you make them yourself, like my article about a small natural hanging decoration which sells for £4, or cinnamon scented pine cones.
+I’ve been having fun making some pretty Christmas decorations like the cinnamon stick and dried orange garland in the upcoming post.
+Christmas decorations don’t have to be expensive and you can save a lot of money if you make them yourself, like my article about a small natural hanging decoration or cinnamon scented pine cones.
 I’ve also been going back through my archive and re-publishing Christmas makes from old newsletters and other sources, such as my popular Christmas potpourri recipe.

 Something else I’ve been reading in front of the fire is “A Book of Pot-Pourri” by Gail Duff.
 It was written in 1985, and I picked it up along with some other second-hand dried flowers books in a nearby garden centre.
 I’ve been marking relevant pages with sticky notes, which seems to be a bit of a waste of time as every page is marked!
 I was particularly interested in the use of orris root powder in drying citrus fruits and their peel – for instance when making pomanders – this calls for further research I think!